 The School participates in the National School Lunch Program and makes lunches available to students for a fee.
 Ala Carte items are available.
 Students may also bring their own lunch to school to be eaten in the School's cafeteria.
-Applications for the School's Free & Reduced Priced Meal program are distributed to all students.
-If a student does not receive an application and believes that he/she is eligible, contact the food service director at 878-6115.
+Applications for the School's Free & Reduced Price Meal program are distributed to all students.
+If a student does not receive an application and believes that he/she is eligible, contact the food service director at 616-878-6115.
 Students are expected to clean up after themselves when eating lunch at school.
-Failure to do so will result in clean up duty for one week and possible detention or suspension.
+Failure to do so will result in restorative and possible disciplinary action.
 Students are expected to stay in the athletic area until their lunch period is over.
 Students are required to use their student ID to access their student meal accounts.